swachter/scala-ts/readme.md

 enablePlugins(ScalaTsPlugin)
 ```

 No further configuration is required.
+In particular, no additional annotations or other kind of information must be provided.

 ### How does it work?